panditdhamdhere/Compose/README.md

    If you need to modify the functionality of standard ERC721 functions, then in that case you cannot use onchain composition.
 You can make your own custom ERC721 facet by copying the `ERC721Facet.sol` file in Compose and making the necessary changes, or you can inherit the ERC721Facet contract from that file.

+   ## Compose

+   I am actively seeking contributors to Compose.
+If you want to work on this project then choose the [issues](https://github.com/Perfect-Abstractions/Compose/issues) you want to work on and leave comments describing what you want to do and how you want to do it.
+I'll answer you and assign you to issues and you can start.

+   Once you are assigned to an issue you can fork the repository, implement what you are working on, then submit a pull request and I will review it and merge it and/or give you feedback on the work.

+   You can also make new issues to suggest new functionality or work.

+   This is the beginning and we are still working out how this will all work.
+I am glad you are interested in this project and I want to make something great with you.

+   Nick